wsskyc/shadowsocks-py-mu/README.md

 2. install cymysql library by `pip install cymysql`
 3. create a database named `shadowsocks`
 4. import `shadowsocks.sql` into `shadowsocks`
-5. copy `config.example.py` to `config.py` and edit it following the notes inside
+5. copy `config_example.py` to `config.py` and edit it following the notes inside (but DO NOT delete the example file)
 6. TestRun `cd shadowsocks && python servers.py` (not server.py)

 if no exception the server will startup.
 By default logging is enabled.